bradleyburgess/bradley-burgess.com_v2/content/christmas-recital-2020/purvis-carol-rhapsody.md

 and the expressive, lush recordings he made on the instrument influenced a generation of American organists.

-This piece takes us through several well-loved carols, beginning with a lush and expressive _Silent Night_, followed by a playful scherzo on _Hark! the Herald Angels Sing_, and ending with a rousing toccata on _O Come, All Ye Faithful_.
+This piece takes us through several well-loved carols, beginning with a warm and poignant _Silent Night_, followed by a playful scherzo on _Hark! the Herald Angels Sing_, and ending with a rousing toccata on _O Come, All Ye Faithful_.